R17 (New York City Subway car): Retirement

 The R17s were replaced by the R62As, as they had reached the end of their planned service lives.
-The final train of R17s ran on February 29, 1988, in the 42nd St. Shuttle service.
+The final train of R17s ran on February 29, 1988 on the 42nd Street Shuttle.

 The majority of the remainder of the fleet was scrapped, but some R17 cars were saved for various purposes throughout the New York City Subway system, including: